AMReX-Codes/amrex/Docs/sphinx/source/Basics.rst

 Note that refinement and coarsening behaviors depend on the indexing type.
-One should think the refinement and coarsening in AMR context that refined or coarsened Box still covers the same physical domain.
-Box uncoarsenable in the example above is considered uncoarsenable because its coarsened version does not cover the same physical domain in the AMR context.
+One should think the refinement and coarsening in AMR context that refined or coarsened :cpp:`Box` still covers the same physical domain. :cpp:`Box uncoarsenable` in the example above is considered uncoarsenable because its coarsened version does not cover the same physical domain in the AMR context.

-Boxes can grow and they can grow in all directions or just one direction.
+Boxes can grow, and they can grow in all directions or just one direction.
 There are a number of grow functions.
-Some are member functions of the Box class and others are non-member functions in the amrex namespace.
+Some are member functions of the :cpp:`Box` class and others are non-member functions in the :cpp:`amrex` namespace.

-Box class provides the following member functions testing if a Box or IntVect is contained within this Box.
+The :cpp:`Box` class provides the following member functions testing if a :cpp:`Box` or :cpp:`IntVect` is contained within this :cpp:`Box`.
 Note that it is a runtime error if the two Boxes have different types.

+.. highlight:: c++

 ::